sagerpascal/speech-prediction/docs/concept.md

 3. This masked signal is fed into a transformer network which was trained to predict the masked part.
-If the (masked) input signal is composed with the prediction, the signal can be reconstructed (the masked part of the signal is replaced with prediction from the transformer network):
+If the (masked) input signal is composed with the prediction, the signal can be reconstructed (the masked part of the signal is replaced with the prediction from the transformer network):
    <p align="center">
       <img src="assets/concept/mfcc_reconstructed.png" alt="MFCC of the Waveform" width="50%" />
       <br>